yesarpit/yesarpit.github.io/docs/JS Basics/JS Concepts.md

 ##### 1. Special case NaN
-remember that NaN === NaN is always false so when you do unitntenal things like, below:
+remember that NaN === NaN is always false so when you do unilateral things like, below:

 let width = 0 / 0; // NaN
 Further calculations with NaN will give you NaN again: